Jerinji2016/infinite_scroll_view/README.md

 ## TODO:

-1. Update README.md
+- Update README.md
-2. Write tests for controller and infinite widgets
-3. Work on CI/CD for example app and to publish to pub
+- Work on CI/CD for example app and to publish to pub
-4. Create InfiniteListView
+- Create InfiniteListView